DaniTheHack3r/eJPT-certification/information_gathering/01_passive_information_gathering/09_leaked_password_databases.md

 One of the most popular sites to find leaked emails or numbers is https://haveibeenpwned.com.
 The main use for a penetration tester is when finding email addresses using tools like theHarvesters, we can use have I been pwned to get some information from those email addresses as well.

-Note: getting passwords is not illegal if they are publicly available, using those passwords and targeting real people could get you into serious problems with law.
+**Note**: getting passwords is not illegal if they are publicly available, using those passwords and targeting real people could get you into serious problems with law.